Proof of the Michael-Simon-Sobolev inequality using optimal transport: Introduction

 Let $\Sigma$ be a compact $n$-dimensional submanifold of $\mathbb{R}^{n+m}$, possibly with boundary $\partial \Sigma$.
 Then

 where $H$ denotes the mean curvature vector of $\Sigma$. \end{theorem}

+The proof of Theorem \ref{main.theorem} is based on an optimal mass transport problem between the submanifold $\Sigma$ and the unit ball in $\mathbb{R}^{n+m}$, the latter equipped with a rotationally invariant measure.
+A notable feature is that this transport problem is between spaces of different dimensions.

 In Theorem \ref{main.theorem}, we are free to choose the density $\rho$.
-If $m \geq 2$, it is convenient to choose the density $\rho$ so that nearly all of the mass of the measure $\rho(|\xi|^2) \, d\xi$ is concentrated near the boundary of $\bar{B}^{n+m}$.
-Hence, if $m \geq 2$, then the inequality (\ref{michael.simon}) holds with
+For $m \geq 2$, it is convenient to choose the density $\rho$ so that nearly all of the mass of the measure $\rho(|\xi|^2) \, d\xi$ on $\bar{B}^{n+m}$ is concentrated near the boundary.
+This recovers the main result of \cite{Brendle1}.

-In view of this, Theorem \ref{main.theorem} recovers the main result from \cite{Brendle}.
-In particular, this gives a new proof of the sharp version of the Michael-Simon-Sobolev inequality in the codimension $2$ setting.